Therapy for Chronic Illness

 • Increasing understanding of invisible illnesses and dynamic disabilities

-• Decrease in medical symptoms and few health complications
+• Decrease in medical symptoms and fewer health complications

 • Decrease in feelings of depression and anxiety